CYYJL/LS2Net/README.md

 > However, conventional convolution operations are inherently limited in receptive field, and large-kernel convolutions often saturate in performance before achieving a truly global receptive field, frequently requiring deep network stacking to further expand the receptive field and achieve high performance.

-This supplementary discussion highlights the limitations of conventional convolution-based architectures in modeling long-range dependencies.
-Although large-kernel convolutions can expand the receptive field, their ability to provide truly global contextual modeling remains limited, and further expansion may require deeper network architectures.

-This observation motivates the exploration of complementary receptive-field modeling strategies in LS²Net.

 ---

 ### 4. Discussion of the Limitations of Global Receptive Fields